oasisprotocol/old-docs/src/operators/stake-management.md

-# Stake Management in detail using CLI
+# Stake Management

-For node operators Oasis node binary offers command line interface tooling for various native token stake operations.
+For node operators the `oasis-node` binary offers a command line interface for various staking token operations.

-The following commands are available for running **online** Oasis node on server:
+The following commands are intended to be run **online**:
-* `oasis-node stake info` shows the native token information,
+* `oasis-node stake info` shows the token information,
 * `oasis-node stake list` lists all accounts with positive balance,
 * `oasis-node stake account info` shows detailed account information,
-* `oasis-node stake account submit` submits a pregenerated transaction given the filename.
+* `oasis-node stake account submit` submits a pregenerated transaction given a filename.

-In addition the following transaction generation commands are meant to be run offline, because signing a transaction requires a private key which **should not be accessible** from outside in any way:
+In addition, the following commands generate transactions and are meant to be run offline, because signing transactions requires a private key which **should not be accessible** from outside in any way:
 * `oasis-node stake account gen_transfer`
 * `oasis-node stake account gen_burn`
 * `oasis-node stake account gen_escrow`